 Trump doesn’t like people taking shots at his reputation.
-And the law firm Morrison Cohen (previously hired by Trump) learned the hard way.
+In 2009, the law firm Morrison Cohen (previously hired by Trump) learned this the hard way.
 Trump filed a $5 million suit against the firm for merely mentioning his name and linking to news articles on a website.
 They countersued and the suit was eventually dismissed.

 Why did Morrison Cohen include anything about Trump on its site?
 He allegedly didn’t pay them for their services.
 Reports say he owed around $500,000 in legal fees.
 His evident unwillingness to pay those who work for him is another part of the Trump mystique that followed him to the White House.

 Next: A canceled project makes investors feel tricked.